Battle of Long Island: Casualties

 Old Sugar House and Middle Dutch Church, depicted circa 1830, was a British Army prison that housed some of Washington's soldiers that were captured during their retreat in the battle; the site today is the location of 28 Liberty Street, a 60-floor Manhattan skyscraper.

 At the time, it was by far the largest battle ever fought in North America.
-If the Royal Navy is included, over 40,000 men took part in the battle.
-Howe reported his losses as 59 killed, 268 wounded, and 31 missing.
+If the Royal Navy is included, over 40,000 troops took part in the battle.
+Howe reported his losses as 60 killed, 267 wounded, and 31 missing.
 The Hessian casualties were 5 killed and 26 wounded.
 The Americans suffered much heavier losses.
 About 300 had been killed and over 1,000 captured.
 As few as half of the prisoners survived.
 Kept on prison ships in Wallabout Bay, then transferred to locations such as the Middle Dutch Church, they were starved and denied medical attention.
 In their weakened condition, many succumbed to smallpox.

-Historians believe that as many as 256 soldiers of the First Maryland Regiment under Colonel William Smallwood fell in the battle, about two-thirds of the regiment.
-It is known that they were buried in a mass grave, but the grave's exact location has been a mystery for 240 years.
+For years there have been assertions that 256 soldiers of the First Maryland Regiment under Colonel William Smallwood fell in the battle, about two-thirds of the regiment, and that they later were buried in a mass grave, but the grave's exact location has been a mystery for years.
+Some have mistakenly asserted that 256 dead troops of the Maryland 400 were buried by the British in a mass grave on a hillock on farmer Adrian Van Brunt's land on the outskirts of the marsh.
+That alleged mass grave was said to be around the southwest corner of what is today Third Avenue, between Seventh and Eighth Streets.
+However, more recent scholars such as William J. Parry have concluded: "It is highly likely that those who were killed were interred in widely-scattered shallow graves close to the spots where they fell (or left unburied)."
+Thus, the purported mass grave is only a legend not based on currently-accepted facts.